 A Short History of an Interesting Park

 he Zoo Lake Park has been a city gem since it was gifted to the City of Johannesburg by Hermann Eckstein in 1904.The land which includes both Zoo Lake and the Johannesburg Zoo was ceded by means of a Deed of Gift:"...in trust for the inhabitants of Johannesburg...to be used for the purpose of a public park".
 It is a place where all can come and relax in a green oasis of some 46,6 hectares.
-Although close geographically, it is emotionally distant from the City's vibrant hurly burly, a have to to enjoy nature's bounty in lush lawns and trees bordering the Zoo Lake.
+Although close geographically, it is emotionally distant from the City's vibrant hurly burly, and is available to all who wish to relax, unwind and enjoy nature's quiet bounty of calming greenery, lush lawns and trees.

 Residents, many of whom lived and were brought up in close proximity to the Park and who have a great love for the Park, and other concerned citizens of Johannesburg have taken on the responsibility for the restoration and development of the Park.
-Their aim is to work towards it being recognised as a wold class city park.
+Their aim is to work towards its rehabilitation, development and ultimately being recognised as a World Class city park.